josefzemanp/josefzemanp/README.md

 ###

-<p align="center">I am a 16 year old student and developer from the Czech Republic.</p>
+<p align="center">I'm a 16 year old student and developer from the Czech Republic.</p>

 ###